ember-cli/rfcs/active/0000-control-transpilation.md

 # Summary

-Allow consumer apps to control the transpilation config not only of application code, but also of addon code.
+Change how addon code is transpiled to it honors user preferences by default, but still allow addons to be in control of the transpilation if they need to.

 # Motivation